 “Because the parties in this case agreed that decedent was killed in the Employer’s parking lot only minutes after he left work, [the] decedent was definitively on the Employer’s premises at the time of his death, and was there a reasonable time after his work period had ended.
 Consequently, we find that the Board did not err in determining that decedent was furthering his Employer’s interests at the time of his death.”

 In Heverly, more than half an hour elapsed between the time Deloris Heverly left her office, arrived home, and returned, at which point she was finally injured.
 But in Motion Control, Paul Buck was still in the process of leaving work for the day.
 Unlike Heverly, Buck was at the location where he was shot directly because of his job duties.
-Had he not gone to work that day, he would not have needed to cross the parking lot to reach his car and go home, and would not have been shot.
+Had he not gone to work that day, he would not have needed to cross the parking lot to reach his car and go home, and would not have been shot, as a personal injury lawyer in Philadelphia, PA knows.

 Contact a Philadelphia Personal Injury Lawyer for Help Getting Compensated